aws/aws-dotnet-deploy/site/content/docs/deployment-projects/cdk-project.md

 # CDK Project

-A deployment project uses a C# Cloud Development Kit (CDK) project to take in the settings collected from the deployment tooling using the recipe and to create the AWS infrastructure as a CloudFormation stack with your project deployed to the infrastructure.
+A custom deployment project uses a C# Cloud Development Kit (CDK) project to create the AWS infrastructure as a CloudFormation stack based on the settings provided by the user and to deploy your project to that infrastructure.

 ### CDK Refresher